The best iPhone and smartphone tripods: for long exposures, night shots and selfies

 Limited ball head movement

 Manfrotto markets its PIXI mini tripod and universal smartphone clamp as separate items, but it generally works out cheaper to buy these two items as a complete kit.
-With this, you get the tripod itself, which comes with an integral ball head and is suitable for use with cameras, plus the smartphone clamp, which attaches via a standard 1/4-inch socket, and can accommodate phones of up to 83mm in width.
+With this, you get the tripod itself, which comes with an integral ball head and is suitable for use with cameras, plus the smartphone clamp that attaches via a standard 1/4-inch socket and can accommodate phones up to 83mm in width.
 It’s a good solution, though the limited range of movement for the ball head means you can only shoot with the camera phone in landscape orientation.
-You need the more advanced Manfrotto Pixi Evo 2 and its more advanced ball head if you need to shoot portrait shots (most camera phone tripods are designed for horizontal shooting).
+You'll need the more advanced Manfrotto Pixi Evo 2 if you shoot in portrait orientation (most camera phone tripods are designed for horizontal shooting).

 See Manfrotto PIXI mini tripod review